 8.)
 Notting Hill

-If parks are not your cup of tea you can stroll in Notting Hill and appreciate roses growing in the front gardens.
+If parks are not your cup of tea you can stroll in Notting Hill and appreciate roses growing in the front gardens, climbing houses in the beautiful mews, and communal gardens.

 Here you will be able to find communal gardens of the Ladbroke estate as well as a small rose garden dedicated to Doris Besant MBE.